giantswarm/docs/src/content/guides/fine-tuning-upgrade-disruption-on-aws/index.md

 ### Examples {#pause-time-examples}

-In the first example, we set the value to `PT1M30S` to pause for one minute and 30 seconds between each batch.
+In the first example, we set the value to `PT1M30S` to pause for one and a half minute between each batch.

 ```yaml
 apiVersion: infrastructure.giantswarm.io/v1alpha2